CADY Mentoring Program:

 Community based treatment supported with polygraph monitoring for youth offenders adjudicated for a sex offense.

 Juvenile Detention Facility:

-Clatsop County runs a secure detention program at Young’s Bay Juvenile Detention Facility for holding youth pending court hearings, probation and parole violators, and court ordered detention.
+Clatsop County contracts with Cowlitz county to use their Juvenile Detention Facility for holding youth pending court hearings, probation and parole violators, and court ordered detention.

 Juvenile Intensive Treatment Court:

 Weekly court monitoring of probation youth that are involved in alcohol/drug treatment or mental health counseling.